Violence affects some 1.7 billion children every year,

 Participants should be:

-•Physically able to attend visits to rural and urban project sites in the Yangon region.
+• Physically able to attend visits to rural and urban project sites in and around Bangkok.

 Who will be attending the YFCC?